Administration

 As the Patriarchal Vicar in North America, Archmandrite Antony Bashir was successful in getting St. Nicholas Cathedral of Brooklyn back into the hands of its rightful owners.
 The mortgage was paid because of the generosity of certain parishioners and the church building was saved, however, the adjacent property was never recovered..
 After the death of Archbishop VICTOR, Archmandrite Antony Bashir was elevated by the Holy Synod of Antioch to be the Bishop of New York and All North America.
 He was consecrated on April 19, 1936, in St. Nicholas Cathedral of Brooklyn, and served with distinction and honor, greatly loved by his flock throughout the United States and Canada.
 It was to his credit that the Church in North America was "Americanized", that is, brought into the 20th Century.
 However one event "plagued" his episcopacy of thirty years.
 A group of Arabic-speaking people, also within the Church of Antioch, followed the Archmandrite Samuel David into division.
 Consecrated by the Russian bishops, he formed the Archdiocese of Toledo, Ohio and Dependencies.
 This painful division would continue until 1975, when the two groups, led by Metropolitans PHILIP and MICHAEL, agreed to united under the leadership of Metropolitan PHILIP.

 The Cathedral prospered during those years when the Church School was formed, the Liturgical Choir began using English as well as Arabic, and the youth movement became a reality (SOYO).
 Before the untimely death of the Archimandrite Gregory Abboud on June 29, 1978 (at the age of 55), he was instrumental in founding the St. Nicholas Home for the Aged, now located in the Bay Ridge section of Brooklyn and simply known as the St. Nicholas Home.
 The parishioners of the Cathedral put all of their efforts in funding the home in the 60s and 70s.
-Although it is no longer officially part of the Cathedral, the St. Nicholas Home continues to be supported by the individual contributions of many within the Cathedral community.
+Although shortly after its founding, it became an independant, non-sectarian entity, our faithful continued to support the St. Nicholas Home through the individual contributions and serving on its board until its closing in 2021.

 Upon the death of Metropolitan ANTONY in 1966 (Archbishop SAMUEL had died in 1958), the leadership of the Antiochian Archdiocese passed on to Archimandrite Philip Saliba who was consecrated in Lebanon on August 14, 1966.
 The Archdiocese, under Metropolitan PHILIP's magnificent leadership, has been united for the first time since it was formed as "The Syrian Mission" in 1904.
+Metropolitan PHILIP reposed on March 19, 2014 after almost 48 years at the helm of the archdiocese.
+The mark he left on our archdiocese has been unprecedented.
+From 66 parishes when he was elected in 1996, the archdiocese grew to 265 parishes and missions at the time of his passing.
+He established the Antiochian Women, Teen SOYO, The Order of St. Ignatius of Antioch and he purchased the Antiochian Village.
+He also opened the doors to scores of converts who embraced the Orthodox faith while, at the same time, maintained his fatherly care to his flock of immigrants from the Middle East and their offspring.
+Through his dymanic and visionary leadership, he inspired countless faithful and his impacte will be felt for generations to come.
 Archbishop MICHAEL (Shaheen), who resided in Toledo, Ohio, served as the Auxiliary until his death in 1992.
 Bishop DEMETRI served the Archdiocese from the Toledo chancery from 1995 until his retirement in 2003.

 Thus, the history of the Archdiocese and of St. Nicholas Cathedral of Brooklyn are one and the same.
 St. Nicholas Cathedral is the oldest continuous church in the Archdiocese and its only Mother Cathedral.
 Here we see a long and illustrious history because of the love, devotion and sacrifices of the venerable hierarchy, the greatly respected priests and deacons and the holy people of God who have served and continue to serve.